pabvald/fast-api-test/README.md

 2. Including the `TVShow` table.
 When it comes to representing *Enums* in databases, there are two possibilities:

     - Inserting a table containing the possible values of the *Enum* and adding a *foreign key* in the main table.
-    - inserting a *string* column in the main table
+    - Inserting a *string* column in the main table

     The decision can be made based on how much space each of the two approaches takes up.
 In general, it is better to insert an additional table if the *enum* has few values, so the *string* column would have many repetitions.

     In this task, I chose the fastest to implement option, which is to simply insert a *string* column, and ignored the space complexity issue.

 ## Execution